MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 1) ADMINISTRATIVE AUTHORITY

-*a) Administrative Personnel may bypass any subsection in Article 3.*
+*a) Administrative Personnel are excluded from all subsections in Article 3.*

 *i) Branch Personnel are not included as Administrative Personnel.*